Perennial

 Plant in well-drained soil in full sun.
 Very drought tolerant once established.
 Deadhead to extend blooming or leave seed heads for birds.
 "Goldsturm" is the most popular cultivar.

-See black-eyed susan in your own yard before you plant.
-Upload a photo to Arden and visualize complete garden designs featuring black-eyed susan alongside companion plants.
+Upload a photo and Arden visualizes full garden designs featuring black-eyed susan alongside companion plants.

 Frequently Asked Questions